 If at any meeting the Chairman is not present within ten (10) minutes after the time appointed for holding the meeting, the Directors present shall choose one of their members to be Chairman of the meeting.

-The Directors may participate in the Board and/or Committee meetings by means of a telephone or video conference or any other communication equipment and such participation shall be deemed to be attendance in person.
+The Directors may participate in the Board and/or Board Committee meetings by means of a telephone or video conference or any other communication equipment and such participation shall be deemed to be attendance in person.

 In addition to the Mandatory Accreditation Programme as required by Bursa Securities, the Directors are also encouraged to attend training programme/courses/seminars on a continuous basis to keep abreast with current developments in laws, regulations and business practices in order to aid the Directors in discharging their duties.

-The training needs of the Directors will be reviewed by the Nomination Committee to ensure that they are acquainted with the latest development and changing environment within which the Company operates.
+The training needs of the Directors will be reviewed by the Nomination Committee, to ensure that they are acquainted with the latest development and changing environment within which the Company operates.

 The Board is assisted by the Audit Committee to scrutinize information for disclosure to ensure its timeliness, accuracy and adequacy.

 The Board shall be supplied with appropriate and timely information to enable it to discharge its duties.
-The Board papers will be distributed to all Directors prior to the Board meetings and sufficient time are given to enable Directors to evaluate the matters to be discussed in order to discharge their duties effectively and efficiently.
+The Board papers will be distributed to all Directors prior to the Board meetings and sufficient time are given to enable Directors to evaluate the matters to be discussed, in order to discharge their duties effectively and efficiently.
 The Directors are free to seek any further explanation and information they consider necessary to facilitate informed decision-making.
 Board reports and meeting papers are prepared and presented by the Management in a concise format that provides adequate facts and analysis pertinent to each proposal or matter that arises.

-All Directors, whether as a full board or in their individual capacity have unrestricted access to the information, advice and services of the Company Secretaries and the senior management team in the Group in carrying out their duties.
+All Directors, whether as a full board or in their individual capacity have unrestricted access to the information, advice and services of the Company Secretaries and the Senior Management team in the Group in carrying out their duties.

-Where necessary the Directors may obtain independent professional advice in the furtherance of their duties, at the Company’s expense if circumstances necessitate it.
+Where necessary, the Directors may obtain independent professional advice in the furtherance of their duties, at the Company’s expense if circumstances necessitate it.
 Prior to incurring such professional fees, the Director shall refer to the Chairman and/or the Group Managing Director on the scope, nature and fees of the professional advice to be sought.